coreos/coreos-kubernetes/Documentation/getting-started.md

 **MASTER_HOST**=_no default_

 The address of the master node.
-In most cases this will be the publicly routable IP of the master node.
-Worker nodes must be able to reach the master via this address on port 443.
+In most cases this will be the publicly routable IP of the node.
+Worker nodes must be able to reach the master node(s) via this address on port 443.
 Additionally, external clients (such as an administrator using `kubectl`) will also need access, since this will run the Kubernetes API endpoint.

-If you will be running a high-availability control-plane consisting of multiple master nodes, then `MASTER_HOST` will ideally be a network load balancer that sits in front of the master nodes.
-Alternatively, a DNS name can be configured which will resolve to the master node IPs.
+If you will be running a high-availability control-plane consisting of multiple master nodes, then `MASTER_HOST` will ideally be a network load balancer that sits in front of them.
+Alternatively, a DNS name can be configured which will resolve to the master IPs.
 How requests are routed to the master nodes will be an important consideration when creating the TLS certificates.

 <hr/>